 It goes up to 200s.
-There are 300s, too, but they're scarce.
-There's a general misconception that a thread count is the number of threads per inch.
-For instance, a 100s thread count means that there are 100 threads per inch, but that is incorrect.
+There are 300s, too, but they’re scarce.
+There’s a general misconception that a thread count is the number of threads per inch.
+For instance, a 100s thread count means that there are 100 threads per inch, but that's incorrect.

 A fabric’s thread count actually refers to the size of the yarn used.
 Yarn comes in hanks or skeins, so a 100s thread count means that there were 100 hanks used in a pound of fabric.